Best Backpacking Trips in Washington

 High Divide Seven Lakes Basin - Mount Olympus

-The trail starts in the lush temperate rainforest of the Sol Duc Valley.
-You’ll follow the Sol Duc River, passing several waterfalls, including the impressive Sol Duc Falls.
-A true PNW favorite.
+The adventure begins in the lush rainforest of the Sol Duc Valley, where you’ll follow the river and pass waterfalls, including the iconic Sol Duc Falls—a true PNW gem.

 Campsite Tips: